-Founded in 1854, UCD was created from an idea, The Idea of a University, written by our founding Rector John Henry Newman.
+Founded in 1854, UCD was created from an idea, The Idea of a University, written by our founding Rector St John Henry Newman.
 This classic work is one of the most enduring texts on the value of higher education.
-Today the University’s Strategy 2015-2020 outlines the objectives and major strategic initiatives set in place in order to accomplish UCD’s vision for this era.
+Today the University’s Strategy 2020-2024, Rising to the Future outlines the objectives and major strategic initiatives set in place in order to accomplish UCD’s vision for this era.

 - Established: 1854

-- UCD is home to 7,038 international and 28% of staff are international.
+- UCD is home to 9,462 international students and 33% of staff are international.